Borderless360/django-logic/README.md

 Django Logic is a lightweight workflow framework aims to solve an open problem "Where to put the business logic in Django?".

+Full documentation for the project is available at https://django-logic.readthedocs.io

  The Django-Logic package provides a set of tools helping to build a reliable product within a limited time.
 Here is the functionality the package offers for you:
 - Implement state-based business processes combined into Processes.
 - Provides a business logic layer as a set of conditions, side-effects, permissions, and even celery-tasks combined into a transition class.